Courses of Study

 - Diane Obenchain, Director of the China Initiative and Senior Professor of Religion

 - Timothy Kiho Park, Senior Professor of Asian Missions

 - Amos Yong, Chief Academic Officer, Dean of the School of Theology and the School of Intercultural Studies, and Professor of Theology and Mission

 - Ryan K. Bolger, Associate Professor of Church in Contemporary Culture

 - Enoch Jinsik Kim, Associate Professor of Communication and Mission Studies

-- Dwight Radcliff, Assistant Professor of Missiology, Theology, and Culture and Director of the William E. Pannell Center
+- Dwight Radcliff, Academic Dean, Pannell Center for African American Church Studies and Assistant Professor of Missiology, Theology, and Culture

 - Judith Tiersma Watson, Associate Professor of Urban Mission

 - Wilmer G. Villacorta, Associate Professor of Intercultural Studies